isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Notes

-The return value optimization doesn't handle the assignment case, but the move assignment does.
+The return value optimization doesn’t handle the assignment case, but the move assignment does.

 A reference may be assumed to refer to a valid object (language rule).
-There is no (legitimate) "null reference."
+There is no (legitimate) “null reference.”
-If you need the notion of an optional value, use a pointer, `std::optional`, or a special value used to denote "no value."
+If you need the notion of an optional value, use a pointer, `std::optional`, or a special value used to denote “no value.”

 ##### Enforcement